Theme Essay by Martha Nichols

 Might I but moor – tonight –

-While there’s no direct evidence that Dickinson was ever sexually involved with anyone, women literary critics have been suggesting since the early 1950s that she was a lesbian.
+While there’s no direct evidence that Dickinson was ever sexually involved with anyone, female literary critics have been suggesting since the early 1950s that she was a lesbian.
 And a number of scholars view Susan Gilbert as the love of Dickinson’s life, whether that love was platonic or sexual.
-Sue’s marriage to Emily’s brother was clearly unhappy; he had at least one infamous affair (with Mabel Loomis Todd, wife of a local Amherst prof).
+Sue’s marriage to Emily’s brother was clearly unhappy; he had at least one infamous affair (with Mabel Loomis Todd, wife of a local Amherst professor).
 Even Dickinson's wary niece, Martha Dickinson Bianchi, later noted:

 [P]robably the last word Aunt Emily ever wrote was her reply to a message from my Mother, 'My answer is an unmitigated Yes, Sue.'